bigred76002/destiny-notes/Vow-of-the-Disciple.md

 ## 1st Encounter: Acquisition

 ### Loadout
-Unstoppable, add clear, burst damage heavy like Gally or sword.
+* Unstoppable, add clear, burst damage heavy like Gally or sword.
 No preference to super, add clear and stay alive; no boss.
+  * For runners, sword with eager's edge helps.

 ### Encounter